The best way to get to know a new city: Ask the locals.

 Cure’s Farm Tours, offered spring through fall, last one to two hours.

 Boulder is home to the famous Celestial Seasonings plant, where you can see the tea being made.
 Take a 45-minute tour and learn all about tea; the highlight is the mint room.
+The various mints are so strong they will make your eyes water and immediately clear our your sinuses.
 This tour was named one of the nation’s best food factory tours in USA Today’s readers’ choice competition.
+After the tour, enjoy free tea samples in the tasting room.

 13. Wine Tours